InfiniBrains/Awesome-GameDev-Resources/portfolio/03-structure/README.md

 Another option is to list all of your social medias, but dont overuse this.
 Nowadays we have bunch of them, so if you list all of them, there is chances, you are not active there and the link will guide the reader to a empty and haunted house and they will not engage.

+# Homework

+- Set your goal as your portfolio.
+- Create a wireframe draft of what you are going to do on [figma](https://www.figma.com/) or any other tool you find relevant.
+-